v-machine/lexigraph/README.md

 ![](/demo/gif/00_menu.gif)

 ## Looking Up A New Word
+Type in a word in the search mode to obtain a lexigraph.
+The synonyms are organized by search word's part-of-speech (POS) tags.
+Hover over each POS tag to see definitions.
 ![](/demo/gif/01_search_def.gif)

 ## Interact to Indicate Word Familiarity
+Click to add (highlight) or subtract (unhighlight) synonyms to indicate whether a word is known or otherwise.
+Lexigraph will remember words indicated as familar or unfamiliar by the user.
 ![](/demo/gif/02_search_highlight.gif)
 ![](/demo/gif/03_search_dehilight.gif)

 ## Automatic Word Recommendation
+Based on real-time user interactions, the application estimate words that are likely to be known by users and automatically recommend (highlight) them in subsequent searches.
 ![](/demo/gif/04_search_autohighlight.gif)

 ## Conventional Dictionary View
+Allows for conventional display of dictionary definitions.
 ![](/demo/gif/05_dict.gif)

 ## Get The Latest Usage from The Web
+To get the latest example usage from Marriam Webster.
 ![](/demo/gif/06_explore.gif)

 ## Paring Game to Strenthen Retention
+This is a timed paring game in which users are tasked to pair new vocabularies with known synonyms.
 ![](/demo/gif/07_pair.gif)

 ## Review Learned Words
+All previously searched words is stored in the archive for easy retrieval.
 ![](/demo/gif/08_archive.gif)

 ## Backend Cluster Algorithm
+a cluster algorithm in the backend partitions a vocabulary space (Google's Web Trillion Word Corpus) based on distribution of known words and assign each cluster an estimated known probability.
 ![](/demo/gif/09_backend.gif)